Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Summary outlook

-Here we investigated the local yield stress statistics in discrete dislocation systems with and without short-range quenched pinning.
-The spatial extent of the corresponding plastic events was also analyzed based on the dislocation velocities at their onset.
-It was found that the core of the plastic events is localized if pinning points are present and can be characterized with a dynamic correlation length $\xi_\mathrm{d}$ being proportional with the average distance of the pinning points.
-In systems free from point defects, however, no such scale exists and plastic events may span the whole system, that is, here $\xi_\mathrm{d} \to L$ as it is shown schematically in Fig.~\ref{fig:sketch}(a).
+In this paper we investigated the local yield stress statistics in discrete dislocation systems with and without short-range quenched pinning.
+The spatial extent of the corresponding plastic events was also analyzed.
+It was found that the active regions are localized if pinning points are present and can be characterized with a dynamic correlation length $\xi_\mathrm{d}$ being proportional with the average distance of the pinning points.
+In systems without point defects, however, no such scale exists and plastic events may span the whole system, that is, here $\xi_\mathrm{d} \to L$ (see sketch in Fig.~\ref{fig:sketch}(b)).
 On a scale above $\xi_\mathrm{d}$, a conventional weakest-link picture is realized: the yield stress of a larger volume is inherited from its weakest subvolume.
 As such, a cell size equal to the dynamic correlation length can be considered as the RVE.
 Below $\xi_\mathrm{d}$ (i.e., always in point-defect-free systems), division of the subvolume may lead to the inactivation of the weakest link.
-However, we emphasize that in pure systems it is not that the weakest-link picture is violated, as also inferred from the Weibull statistics realized for this case \cite{ispanovity2017role}, rather, the weakest links simply do not have a maximum size.
-Therefore, the RVE is the whole simulation cell in such a case.
+However, we emphasize that in pure systems it is not the weakest-link picture that is violated, as also inferred from the obtained Weibull statistics \cite{ispanovity2017role}, rather, the weakest links simply do not have a maximum size.
+Therefore, the RVE is the whole simulation cell in this case.